Forgotten Colors, by P. Hindahl

 RAL is not a classification system like the Pantone Rainbow, but a collection of colors still in use to this day.
 What fascinates Carsten Becker are the gaps in this collection: few things have more to say than that which is concealed and lost.
 For instance, Becker uses panzer grey, sand grey and dark yellow to produce triptychs.
 His intensive working of the RAL colors also serves to reveal the subtle changes between seemingly identical hues.

 In 1932, an updated version of the RAL color collection was published.
-The coloring standard applies to industry, the railroad and the military.
-Not only government bodies – such as the Reichsbahn, the German State Railroad – were among the subscribers to the color collection, but a political party as well: the NSDAP.
+The coloring standard applied to industry, the railways and the military.
+It was not only government bodies – such as the Reichsbahn, the German State Railways – which were among the subscribers to the color collection, but a political party as well: the NSDAP.
 The idea of uniformity was not a Nazi invention, but it meshed perfectly with fascist cultural policy.
 Under national socialist rule, norms became duty, and the shapes and hues of utility objects became political.

-Becker’s triptychs tell a story, but in abstract fashion: They gather monochrome panels of RAL colors, most of which are thematically connected.
-The coating varnish of the fighter aircraft Messerschmitt BF 109, for instance: light blue underneath, so as to be camouflaged against the sky, green grey on top to merge with the ground.
-The nose of the fighter jet is painted yellow – a striking colour used to identify friend or foe.
+Becker’s triptychs tell a story, but in abstract fashion: they gather monochrome panels of RAL colors, most of which are thematically connected.
+The coating varnish of the fighter aircraft Messerschmitt BF 109, for instance: light grey underneath, to be camouflaged against the sky, green grey on top to merge with the ground.
+The nose of the fighter jet is painted yellow – a striking color used to identify friend or foe.
 These three colors form a triptych.

-Or the three colors of the Reichsbahn: Violet for the luxury waggons, flame red for the wheels and red brown for the box waggons.
-RAL 8012, the varnish used on the box waggons in which people were transported to concentration camps, bears witness to the Shoa.
-A waggon of this kind can still be seen today at the holocaust memorial of Yad Vashem.
+Also, the three colors of the Reichsbahn: violet for the luxury wagons, flame red for the wheels and red brown for the box wagons.
+RAL 8012, the varnish used on the box wagons in which people were transported to concentration camps, bears witness to the Holocaust.
+A wagon of this type can still be seen today at the holocaust memorial of Yad Vashem.

 The history of RAL does not end with World War II.
 Many colors were renamed or simply taken out of the collection.
 The denazification of the post-war years was also to affect the symbolic world of color standards.